Simone Biles shakes off calf injury to dominate during Olympic gymnastics qualifying

 Biles arrived in Paris as the face of the U.S. Olympic movement and maybe the Olympics themselves.
 The buzz around her return to the Games has been palpable, with NBC leaning heavily into her star power by splashing Biles' face on countless promotions in the lead-up to Paris.

 Her gravitational pull is real.
-Athletes across the Olympic spectrum have said they want to make it a point to catch the most decorated gymnast of all time in what could be the final competition of her unparalleled career.
+Athletes across the Olympic spectrum have said they want to make it a point to catch the most decorated gymnast of all time put on a show that is unquiely hers.
 Among them: LeBron James and the U.S. men's basketball team, which was busy Sunday with Olympic qualifying.

+James and company may have a chance to catch Biles later this week, provided her calf cooperates, hardly a given in a sport where the injury rate is nearly 100%.

+Biles has spent the last 11 years largely avoiding the kind of physical setbacks that have ended the Olympic journeys of so many others.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games